Does Your Tubal Reversal Center Perform Infertility Treatment other than Tubal Reversal Surgery?

 I live in Galliano, LA and was wondering if you do this surgery at Thibodaux hospital or if you only do it in Houma or Morgan City?

-Currently I am doing all of my Tubal Ligation Reversal surgeries in Houma at the Physician’s Medical Center.
-Over the past decade I have performed these cases at different hospitals and surgery centers and I have had the pleasure of working with a variety of operating room personnel and hospital administrations.
+Currently, I am doing all of my Tubal Ligation Reversal surgeries in Houma at the Physician’s Medical Center.
+Over the past decade, I have performed these cases at different hospitals and surgery centers and I have had the pleasure of working with a variety of operating room personnel and hospital administrations.
 As my goal is to keep costs down and maintain the greatest skill set in the operating room, Physician’s Medical Center has been able to offer these requirements as well as provide exceptional patient care.
 Alternatively, I do most of my major surgeries (all robotic cases, pelvic floor procedures, etc) at Thibodaux Regional.
 However, the prices that Thibodaux Regional charges for self-pay patients to use their Robot, Operating Room, and Anesthesia are significantly higher, so the cost would be greater if you prefer Thibodaux.

 Many women desire to have another baby after a prior tubal ligation for many reasons, such as a second marriage, a change in financial status, or the loss of a child.
 Unfortunately, most people are not aware that tubal ligation is so highly successful.
 Most gynecologists consider a patient who has had a tubal reversal to be an ‘infertility’ patient and they simply send them to a physician who specializes in IVF, rather than a physician skilled in tubal reversal.
 Yet a tubal reversal can be reversed through a low cost, short outpatient surgery!
 Information is widely available about IVF results in the United States from the Centers for Disease Control (CDC).
 This can be compared to the higher rates of successful pregnancy outcome following a tubal reversal.

 Tubal Reversal surgery allows couples the option of natural conception, or if desired, ovulation induction and Intra-Uterine Insemination.
 Unlike IVF, reversal can give a couple opportunities to have more than just one child without having to undergo any further procedures.
-For most women, tubal pregnancy rate is higher than the birth rate with IVF and is therefore considered the best treatment.
+For most women, the tubal pregnancy rate is higher than the birth rate with IVF and is therefore considered the best treatment.

 The type of tubal ligation will determine whether your chance of pregnancy is closer to 85% or less than 60%.
-Of the major tubal sterilization methods, the most common is tying and cutting out a segment of the tube (ligation / resection).
-The second and third most common procedures are mechanical occlusion by tubal clips / rings, or coagulation (burning) of the tubes.
+Of the major tubal sterilization methods, the most common are tying and cutting out a segment of the tube (ligation/resection).
+The second and third most common procedures are mechanical occlusion by tubal clips/rings, or coagulation (burning) of the tubes.
 The least likely is removing the end of the tube (a fimbriectomy).
 The likelihood of a successful pregnancy following these procedures varies.
 The greatest success rate occurs in patients who had a mechanical occlusion using Filshie clips.
 The least successful is in patients who had a fimbriectomy.
 The reason for this relates to the amount of tube that will be left after the reversal is performed.
 Greater length relates to a higher success rate, therefore, if more tube was removed or damaged during the tubal ligation, then less tube will be left after the tubal reversal.
 A normal fallopian tube before ligation is approximately 10 cm (4 inches).
 Women with longer tubal lengths have significantly higher pregnancy rates than women with shorter tubal lengths.

 It is especially important to understand that your expected fertility is based on your age, your medical history, your ovulatory function, and your partner’s semen analysis.
 These factors will play a large role in the rate of successful pregnancy after Tubal Reversal.
 Younger women have higher pregnancy rates than older women, as do patients who are in good health without any history or risk factors for infertility.